-- Make sure that employee has names and contact information for people that can help her.
+- Make sure that employee has names and contact information for people that can help them.

-- Have the employee designate a code word so that he can alert his coworkers to danger.
+- Have the employee designate a code word so that they can alert their coworkers to danger.

 - Move that employee’s workstation away from first floor doors or windows.

-- Organize a carpool so that employee is not alone on her commute to and from work.
+- Organize a carpool so that employee is not alone on their commute to and from work.

-- Be flexible with that employee’s time off – he may need it for court appearances, or to remove himself from the abusive partner.
+- Be flexible with that employee’s time off -- they may need it for court appearances, or to separate from the abusive partner.

 Facing Domestic Violence in the Workplace?
 Get Help From a Lawyer